Keenan Allen Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Season Stats

-- This season Allen has 81 catches (116 targets), leading his team with 895 receiving yards (81.4 per game) plus two touchdowns.
+- Allen has been targeted 116 times and has 81 catches, leading the Chargers with 895 yards (81.4 ypg) while hauling in two touchdowns this season.

-- Allen has been the target of 116 of his team's 439 passing attempts this season, or 26.4% of the target share.
+- So far this season, 26.4% of the 439 passes thrown by his team have gone Allen's way.

 - Allen (14 red zone targets) has been the recipient of 23.0% of his team's 61 red zone pass attempts.

-- The Chargers have run 63.9% passing plays and 36.1% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Chargers have thrown the football in 63.9% of their plays from scrimmage this year while staying on the ground 36.1% of the time.
+This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Bengals.